JKSTUDIOS2020/JKSTUDIOS-Coding-Challenges/README.md

 import (the module)
 ```

 Understood?
 Ok, now let's start by doing our first challenge!
-For that, go to `Challenges > Noobs > The Start` and start opening the `Challenge.md` file.
+For that, go to `Challenges > Noobs > The Start` and start opening the `Challenge1.md` file.
+IMPORTANT!
+Ignore the `x.gitkeep` files.

 GOOD LUCK, MY DEAR HACKER!